mawaeg/Sharkropad/README.md

 > **_NOTE:_** Once the firmware is flashed once you can enter bootloader mode by disconnecting the macropad, pressing and holding the encoder knob while plugging it back in.
 Then the macropad is in bootloader mode and you can connect to it  and program it using the CubeProgrammer or flash using QMK.

 1. Get the provided firmware in the latest release
+    - If you want to be able to use VIA to modify the keymap you should use `sharkropad_via.bin`
+    - If you only need QMK functionality you can also use ` sharkropad_default.bin`

 2. Flash the firmware using the [STM32 CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) as shown below:

 <img src="docs/_assets/flashing/cubeprog-connecting.webp" alt="Cube Programmer connecting">